BrooksPoltl/WordWise/BUG_BASH.md

 - didn't triggers spell check for some reason (important)
 - Headings don't have grammar checking (less important)
 - Tone Detect runs whether document changes or not.
 If you are at the bottom (very annoying need to fix)
+- Something is wrong local vs. deployed with suggestions